 To design a pleasant space on a terrace, setting up a dining area requires following a few practical and decor rules.

-With the arrival of fine weather, it is lovely to eat breakfast in the sunshine or eat dinner with friends under the stars.
+With the arrival of fine weather, it is lovely to eat breakfast in the sunshine or eat dinner with friends under the stars on a garden table.
 To design a pleasant space on a terrace, setting up a dining area requires following a few practical and decor rules.

 Setting up a patio requires organisation.
 For small terraces, just as for large areas, it is advisable to partition off the space so as to create an organised, relaxing exterior.
 It is possible to physically separate the zone dedicated to dining from the relaxation area where there are sun loungers or deckchairs.
 An arbour or pergola can fulfill this function.
 But a movable trellis or shade sail have the advantage of setting up and storing quickly at the end of summer.
 These temporary structures also protect you from the wind and from being overlooked.

 Also, a simple decorative barrier can help to organise the space, especially with different ground coverings.
 A highly visible wooden stage can show different levels.
 Whereas wooden planks, a timeless, soothing material, can designate a relaxing area, it may be better to choose a material that is easy to clean for around the outdoor table such as paving or elegant tiles.
 For a more bohemian feel, a simple exterior rug can provide structure in the space.